-- WM Ads: Ad solutions on the Weedmaps marketplace designed for clients to amplify their businesses and reach more highly engaged cannabis consumers throughout their buying journey including: - ^o Featured Listings: Premium placement ad solutions on high visibility locations on the Weedmaps marketplace (desktop and mobile) to amplify our clients' businesses and maximize clients' listings and deal presence. - ^o WM Deals: Discount and promotion pricing tools that let clients strategically reach prospective priceconscious cannabis customers with deals or discounts to drive conversion.
-In some jurisdictions, it is required by applicable law to showcase discounts. - ^o Other WM Ads solutions: Includes banner ads and promotion tiles on our marketplace as well as banner ads that can be tied to keyword searches.
+- WM Ads, which includes, featured and deal listings and other ad solutions on the Weedmaps marketplace designed for clients to amplify their businesses and reach more highly engaged cannabis consumers throughout their buying journey including: - ^o Featured Listings: Premium placement ad solutions on high visibility locations on the Weedmaps marketplace (desktop and mobile) to amplify our clients' businesses and maximize clients' listings and deal presence. - ^o WM Deals: Discount and promotion pricing tools that let clients strategically reach prospective priceconscious cannabis customers with deals or discounts to drive conversion.
+In some jurisdictions, it is required by applicable law to showcase discounts. - ^o Other ad solutions: Includes banner ads and promotion tiles on our marketplace as well as banner ads that can be tied to keyword searches.
 These products provide clients with targeted ad solutions in highly visible slots across our digital surfaces. - WM Dispatch: Compliant, automated and optimized logistics and fulfillment last-mile delivery software (including driver apps) that helps clients manage their delivery fleets.
 This product streamlines the delivery experience from in-store to front-door.